obsidianmd/obsidian-help/en/Obsidian/Mobile app beta.md

 ## Beta status

-As of 2021/04/26, the mobile apps are in only closed beta.
+As of 2021/04/26, the mobile apps are in closed beta.
 It is currently available to all Obsidian Catalyst license holders.

 In a few weeks, once the app is more stable, we will roll out to the general public.